Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Probabilistic exact support recovery

-Regarding the correctness of the scheme, by the discussion of the connection of the group testing problem to the 1bCS problem in Section~\ref{sec:gt1bcs}, it suffices to show that the vector $y'$ in Algorithm~\ref{alg:randec} is reliable.
-In other words, we need to show that there is no accidental zeros when translating from the 1bCS result $y$ to the group testing result $y'$.
+\emph{Correctness.} By the connection between group testing and the $1$-bit compressed sensing problem discussed in Section~\ref{sec:gt1bcs}, it suffices to show that the vector $y'$ in Algorithm~\ref{alg:randec} is reliable.
+Specifically, we must rule out the occurrence of \emph{accidental zeros}, i.e., errors introduced when translating the $1$-bit CS measurements $y$ into the group testing outcomes $y'$.